vkbo/novelWriter/docs/source/int_started.rst

 .. _AppImage: https://appimage.org/

-Ready-made packages and installers for novelWriter are available for all major platforms, including Linux, Windows and MacOS.
+Ready-made packages and installers for novelWriter are available for all major platforms, including Linux, Windows and MacOS, from the `Downloads page`_.
 See below for install instructions for each platform.

-You can also install novelWriter from the Python Package Index (PyPi).
+You can also install novelWriter from the Python Package Index (PyPi_).
 See :ref:`a_started_pip`.
 Installing from PyPi does not set up icon launchers, so you will either have to do this yourself, or start novelWriter from the command line.